dhh1128/an-eye-of-faith/what-i-believe.md

 The attitude of Mormons toward Joseph Smith is often misunderstood or misrepresented, so I want to be very clear about this particular topic: Joseph was a man.
 I don’t worship him.
 I have never prayed to him, and I find that idea as ludicrous and offensive as he would.
 I don’t capitalize pronouns that refer to him.
 I have no doubt that he made lots of mistakes; he said so himself.
 Weeks go by when I don’t think of him at all.
 Occasionally I sing hymns about him; always, the lyrics express gratitude that the work he did draws us more fully and fervently toward Christ.
 Joseph himself said it best:

-<blockquote>The fundamental principles of our religion are the testimony of the Apostles and Prophets, concerning Jesus Christ, that He died, was buried, and rose again the third day, and ascended into heaven; and all other things which pertain to our religion are only appendages to it.”
-(TPJS 121)</blockquote>
+<p><blockquote>The fundamental principles of our religion are the testimony of the Apostles and Prophets, concerning Jesus Christ, that He died, was buried, and rose again the third day, and ascended into heaven; and all other things which pertain to our religion are only appendages to it.”
+(TPJS 121)</blockquote></p>

 The church Joseph founded isn’t Joseph’s church, and he isn’t at the center of its doctrine; like all the other supporting details, Joseph is only an appendage to the core Topic-with-a-capital-T.